Background pattern

 3,000 mg/day

-This drug is for single use, so the unused solution should be discarded.
+This medicinal product is for single use only, so the unused solution should be discarded.

-Shelf life in use: from a microbiological point of view, the product should be used immediately after dilution.
-If not used immediately, the time and storage conditions prior to the next use are the responsibility of the user and should not exceed 24 hours at room temperature (15-25°C), unless the dilution has been made in validated and controlled aseptic conditions.
+Shelf-life after first opening: from a microbiological point of view, the product should be used immediately after dilution.
+If not used immediately, the storage time and conditions before the next use are the responsibility of the user and should not exceed 24 hours at room temperature (15-25°C), unless the dilution has been performed under validated and controlled aseptic conditions.

-It was found that Levetiracetam Hikma concentrate for infusion solution was physically compatible and chemically stable for at least 24 hours when mixed with the following diluents and stored in PVC bags at controlled room temperature of 15-25°C.
+It was found that Levetiracetam Hikma concentrate for solution for infusion was physically compatible and chemically stable for at least 24 hours when mixed with the following diluents and stored in PVC bags at a controlled room temperature of 15-25°C.

 Diluents: